 - 1. School authorities must provide students with access to: - a) up to 950 hours of instruction for Grade 1; - b) a minimum of 950 hours of instruction for Grades 2 to 9; - c) a minimum of 1000 hours of instruction for Grades 10 to 12; and - d) a minimum of 25 hours of instruction per high school credit timetabled for both the student and teacher in the same time period.
 (Exception 8 (b) this section). - All individuals who are at least 5 years, 6 months of age but less than 20 years old on September 1 may be eligible for this funding.
 See definition of funded student and funded child in the Glossary of Terms. - 3.
 Under no circumstances can an individual be counted as both a funded student and as a funded child in the same school year. - 4.
-High school courses taken by Grade 9 students in the summer program, prior to the start of their Grade 10 fall term, will not be included in the calculation of the 60 CEU annual limit for funding outlined in Allocation Criteria #8 of this section. - The Superintendent and Secretary-Treasurer of school jurisdictions are required to sign and submit to School Finance a Declaration of Management (form 09AE1.2d) on an annual basis. - 6.
+High school courses taken by Grade 9 students in the summer program, prior to the start of their Grade 10 Fall term will not be included in the calculation of the 60 Credit Enrolment Unit (CEU) annual limit for funding outlined in Allocation Criteria #8 of this section.
+To be funded these CEU's must be submitted by the high school receiving the grade 10 student in the Fall term. - 5.
+The Superintendent and Secretary-Treasurer of school jurisdictions are required to sign and submit to School Finance a Declaration of Management (form 10AE1.2d) on an annual basis. - 6.
 Funding may be provided to the resident school board of a funded student who attends school in another school authority with which their resident school board has an education services agreement.
 The agreement must be submitted to the School Finance Branch by November 15 for review and funding approval. - 7.
-A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a) the student meets the criteria of a funded student; and - b) the activity program is not offered in Alberta; and - the student was selected by audition or another substantive selection method to be part of the program; and - d) a signed educational services agreement has been submitted to School Finance Branch by November 15.
+A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a) the student meets the criteria of a funded student; and - b) the activity program is not offered in Alberta; and - the student was selected by audition or another substantive selection method to be part of the program; and - a signed education services agreement has been submitted to School Finance Branch by November 15.